KTH/devops-course/contributions/presentation/week3/gchang-wska/README.md

 Github username: wska

 ## Topic
-We want to give an overview of Continuous Testing and its role in devops.
-How does it relate to CI/CD?
+We want to give a presentation that focuses on the key differences between Continuous testing and Automated testing.
-See outline for more detail.

 ## Outline
 * What is Continuous Testing in Devops?
+* What problems Continuous testing seeks to address
 * Continuous Testing vs Automated Testing
-* Advantages and challenges of Continuous Testing
-* Continuous Testing Tools
-* The future of Continuous Testing

 ## Slides: